cormullion/newlisp-projects/Home.md

 ### Welcome to the newlisp-projects wiki!

-newLISP is not Lisp!
+newLISP is not Lisp! :)

 This is the place where some of the newLISP scripts from unbalanced-parentheses.nfshost.com ended up.
+The relevant blog posts can now be found at [archive 'newlisper](newlisper.wordpress.com), but you'll have to search for them.

 In here you can find:

 -  analyse-router-traffic.lsp : get traffic data from a DD-WRT router
 -  dragonfly-plugins: